webpack/webpack.js.org/src/content/api/compilation-hooks.md

 ### `normalModuleLoader`

 `SyncHook`

+W> This hook will be removed in v5.0.0

 The normal module loader is the function that actually loads all the modules in the module graph (one-by-one).